margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for technology design
 * Grateful for the trashcan on the street
 * Grateful for hugs from little children in a dream
+* Grateful to feel a little boy in a dream wake me up
+* Grateful for the love of the start of a new day at school
+* Grateful for the leader at a workflow engineering and design project who loves Montessori education

 <br>